montytorr/warm/src/components/blocks/readme.md

 ###Props (optional)
 - loginRequestMethod: Function

-> A method that this component will call if the form returns no errors. see example for details
+> A method that this component will call if the form returns no errors. see example for details.
+> Default is an empty func.

 - boldTitle: String

-  > The bold part of the title (ex : "Warm")
+  > The bold part of the title.
+  > Default is "Warm".

 - lightTitle: String

-  > The light part of the title (ex : "Login")
+  > The light part of the title.
+  > Default is "Login".

+- description: String

+  > Adds a little description underneath the photo.
+  > Default is "".

 - customClasses: String

-  > A string of classes you want to apply (ex : "toto foo bar")
+  > A string of classes you want to apply (ex : "toto foo bar").

-- description: String

-  > Adds a little description underneath the photo
+  > Default is "".

 ###Example